slgobinath/pcap-processor/README.md

 ## Note

-Currently the `pcap-processor` reads only packets with IP and IPV6 layers.
+Currently the `pcap-processor` reads only packets with IP or IPV6 layers.
 Feel free to modify the code based on your requirement.
 If you find any enhancement, please send a Pull Request.

 ## Requirements